 There are so many investment options, with a variety of online providers offering services from Certified Financial Planners to help you be intentional about your savings and set goals.
-MFS, a Service Credit Union partner, offers in-person financial planning assistance for people who like having that face-to-face time, a Service Credit Union partner, offers in-person financial planning assistance for people who like having that face-to-face time.
+Members Financial Services, a Service Credit Union partner, offers in-person financial planning assistance for people who like having that face-to-face time.
 If you want to self-direct your investments, there are several that offer online investment options.
 If investing seems like a foreign concept, start small.
 You can start investing now with as little as $50 a month.
 Investment companies make it simple to start online at very low minimums.

 Get Going on a Rainy Day Fund

 Everyone needs a rainy day fund, and there’s no better time than now to get going on setting aside funds for unexpected expenses.
 While there’s no perfect formula or amount to have saved, ideally you should have anywhere from three to six months’ salary saved in an interest-bearing account that allows you to withdraw in case you need to access the funds.

 Retirement and savings may still feel like a distant event in your 30s and 40s, but taking advantage of what’s realistic for you will help you establish savings habits for a lifetime.
 Given the resources and services available today, retirement and savings can be simplified and accessible.